indodev-asia/roseonly_scraper/README.md

-scrap all products and prices at roseonly.com.au using playwright and beautifulsoup
+scraps all product and price at roseonly.com.au using playwright and beautifulsoup